papivot/pace-docs/PKS Workload Deployment using Helm.md

 ...
 ```

-Use the following command to install prometheus and its requireed components -
+Use the following command to install prometheus and its required components -

 > `helm install stable/prometheus --namespace monitoring --name prometheus`

+This should create the necessary artifacts and start the pods.
+Output will detail what w
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc2NDgyNDM1LDc2MTEzNjQzMiwtMTg4Mz
-gxNDY4Myw5MzA4MDYwMTVdfQ==
+eyJoaXN0b3J5IjpbLTE3NTI1NzUwMjEsNzYxMTM2NDMyLC0xOD
+gzODE0NjgzLDkzMDgwNjAxNV19
 -->